US intel report on UFOs: No evidence of aliens, but. …

 The report examines multiple unexplained sightings from recent years that in some cases have been captured on video of pilots exclaiming about objects flying in front of them.

-A Pentagon spokeswoman, Sue Gough, declined Friday to comment on news reports about the intelligence report.
+A Pentagon spokeswoman, Sue Gough, declined Friday to comment on news stories about the intelligence report.
 She said the Pentagon’s UAP task force is “actively working with the Office of the Director of National Intelligence on the report, and DNI will provide the findings to Congress.”
+White House Press Secretary Jen Psaki, when asked about the report, said of the question at first, “It’s always a little wacky on Fridays.”
+But she added, “I will say that we take reports of incursions into our airspace by any aircraft — identified or unidentified — very seriously and investigate each one.”

 The Pentagon and Central Intelligence Agency have for decades looked into reports of aircraft or other objects in the sky flying at inexplicable speeds or trajectories.